emqx/emqx-docs/en_US/deploy/install-ubuntu-ce.md

-# Install EMQX Open Source on Ubuntu
+# Install EMQX on Ubuntu

 This page guides you on installing and starting the EMQX Open Source edition on the Ubuntu system.